apollographql/federation/docs/source/entities.md

 ### Field migration

 The steps for migrating an individual field are nearly identical in form to the steps for [migrating an entire entity](#entity-migration).

+Like entity migration, these steps _only_ work if you're using managed federation with a schema registry.

 Let's say our `products` subgraph defines a `Product` entity, which includes the boolean field `inStock`.
 Then, we add an `inventory` subgraph to our federated graph.
 It now makes sense for the `inStock` field to originate in the `inventory` subgraph instead.